muratk5n/thirdwave/en/README.md

 ---

-"Remote" learning is the wrong definition.
 Lectures can be viewed at school just as easily as they are viewed at home.

 ---